Christian Manz

 Christian Manz is a British visual effects artist.
 He was nominated for an Academy Award in the category Best Visual Effects for the film Harry Potter and the Deathly Hallows – Part 1.
+He has also been nominated for three British Academy Film Awards.
+He is represented by the visual effects studio, Framestore, where he also serves as a creative director in the film division.